ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 When considering whether a school fits your budget, it is important to consider the estimated net cost, not just the sticker price of tuition.
 Often, schools with the highest tuition also offer the most generous aid packages, so estimate your net cost before eliminating a school because it does fit your budget.

-The average amount of financial aid received by a full-time first year student with demonstrated need at Emory was $51,104 in 2022.
-By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of Emory seem more manageable.
+The average amount of financial aid received by a full-time first year student with demonstrated need at Emory University was $52,113 in 2023.
+By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of Emory University seem more manageable.

 Estimated Net Cost for Full-Time Students

-What will attending Emory really cost you?
+What will attending Emory University really cost you?
 The answer depends on several factors.

 As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families understand the actual cost of attending that school, based on their financial situation.
-You can find the Emory's net cost calculator on their website.
+You can find the Emory University's net cost calculator on their website.

 Emory University Tuition Payment Plans